-Wednesday, June 19, 2019, is Juneteenth, also known as Freedom Day or Emancipation Day.
+Sunday, June 19, 2022, is Juneteenth, also known as Freedom Day or Emancipation Day for African Americans.

 Juneteenth celebrates the freedom of more than 250,000 slaves at the close of the Civil War.

-The holiday is based on events that occurred mainly in Texas, but it is now celebrated nationally and is recognized as a state holiday in 37 states of the United States, including New York.
+The celebration is based on events that occurred mainly in Texas.
+But it is now celebrated nationally and is recognized as a state holiday in 37 states of the United States, including New York.

 The name Juneteenth is a portmanteau of June and nineteenth, a celebration that takes its name from the day Union troops, led by Major General Gordon Granger, arrived in Galveston, Texas on June 19, 1865, to enforce the Emancipation Proclamation.
 Although the Proclamation had taken effect on January 1, 1863, it freed few, if any, slaves.

 News of the war's end and the executive order to end slavery did not reach Texas until two and a half years later, well after the Confederate Troops? surrender at Appomattox.

 Since emancipation, the Juneteenth holiday celebration has experienced a rise and decline amongst African Americans, due to various economic and societal forces beginning in the early 20th Century.

 In the early years, little interest existed outside the African American community in participation in the celebrations.
 In some cases, there was outwardly exhibited resistance by barring the use of public property for the festivities.

 The Depression forced many Blacks off farms and into the cities to find work.
 In these urban environments, employers were less eager to grant leaves to celebrate this date, unless it fell on a weekend.
 Additionally, July 4 was the already established Independence Day holiday, and so a rise in patriotism among Black Americans steered more toward this celebration.